-This week, protests are occurring in Washington D.C. to protest fossil fuels.
-Their purpose is to demand that President Biden choose a side: the people vs. fossil fuels.
+Protests and marches have been happening across America to oppose fossil fuel development.
+Their purpose is to demand that President Biden and their elected leaders choose a side: the people vs. fossil fuels.
 However, we all know what happens when people deliver ultimatums.
 They never work out.

 Firstly, it is called Global Warming for a reason, it happens globally.
 What we do in America helps, but it does not account for what others are doing.
 While natural gas is more inexpensive here at home, in other parts of the world it is not.
 That means countries are providing power to their citizens with coal.